Sunday, October 27th , 2024

 Worship – Helps acquiring people for Children’s Time, Liturgists and Special Music.
 Help in making decisions for Worship and Special Services.

-Choir Rehearsals are Wednesdays, at 5:30 PM; during the winter months.
+Choir Rehearsals are Wednesdays, at 5:30 PM.

 Session meets the third Wednesday each month at 6:30 pm